gildahl/arcadeVFE/README.md

 * For a game controller, it shows the button number you assigned.

 ### Sequence
 For `Keyboard` and game controller actions, it is possible to assign multiple actions to the same key or button.
 The effect of this is that when you press that key or button the first time, the action with a sequence number of 1 will be triggered.
-When you press that same key or button a second time, the action with a sequence number of 2 will be triggered, and so forth (with each action being verbally annunciated if you provided an annunciation phrase with each).
+When you press that same key or button a second time, the action with a sequence number of 2 will be triggered, and so forth (with each action being verbally announced if you provided notification phrases with each).
 This provides a means to manually switch between multiple profiles using a single key or button.

 Sequence numbers are assigned to each action automatically when you add the action.
 To change the auto-assigned sequence of an action, just use the **Move Up** and **Move Down** buttons and you will see the sequence number for that action adjust according to its position in the list.
 Note that for `ROM Monitor` actions, the sequence number will always be 1 (since these are fully automated actions that have no need for sequencing).